-On my first visit to Ho Chi Minh City, Vietnam last year, I was told that two must-visit places were the Cu Chi Tunnels and the Mekong Delta.
-While the Cu Chi Tunnel was a must-go and proved to be an educational trip, it was a very run-of-the-mill tourist experience.
-So apart from that, I was bent on making sure that my Mekong Delta trip had to be different.
+Having never set foot in Vietnam, I was told that the two definite items I had to include in my itinerary were the Cu Chi Tunnels and the Mekong Delta.
+And so I did.
+While exploring the Cu Chi Tunnels proved to be an educational trip, it was a very run-of-the-mill touristy experience.
+So, I was bent on making sure that my Mekong Delta trip had to be different.
 That’s when when I chanced upon Water Buffalo Private Day Tour.

 Meet Hang, our spunky guide!

 We woke up bright and early and met our guide for the day – Hang.
 Hang is almost around our age, friendly and we bonded instantly over our love for good massages and manicures.
 (We even had the same nail colour!)
 She was really excited when she found out we were from Singapore, having been there several times herself, and spoke excellent English, which was a huge relief given that our guide to Cu Chi the day before could hardly speak it though we did request for an English-speaking tour.

 The intricate interior of the Cao Dai temple.

 Hang and our driver then took us on an hour-long drive to the Cao Dai Temple in Tay Ninh, an intriguing place of worship that combines several major religions – Islam, Taoism, Catholicism, Buddhism and Confucianism, among others.
 Those who practice Cao Dai believe that all religions are the same in principle.
 While the exterior of the temple resembles a cathedral, with two square towers at the entrance, a long central nave and side aisles, the overall décor however, is a fitting reflection of the mix of faiths that the religion encompasses; multi-coloured with a collection of oriental instruments and western figures.